samsour/stats-n-stuff/README.md

 ![Screenshot](./src/assets/img/screenshots/laptop-mdpi-screen.png?raw=true "Stats and Stuff - Desktop")

 New-tab widget for fancy information and nice stats!
+At this time you can:
+- Display the weather at ~~your current~~ a location
+- Add cryptocoins (Top 100)
+- ~~Add~~ Click on some Bookmarks

+## ToDo's

+- Widgets
+  - ~~Weather~~
+  - ~~Cryptocoins~~
+  - RMV-Api
+  - App Section
+- Dynamic background changing
+- Analog clock
+- Start Screen (Name & Location input)

+## Environment

 It has a Gulp-powered build system with these features:
-- Handlebars HTML templates with Panini (in progress)
 - Sass compilation and prefixing
-- JavaScript module bundling with webpack (in progress)
 - Built-in BrowserSync server
 - For production builds:
   - CSS compression
   - JavaScript compression
   - HTML compression
   - Image compression

+In progress:
+- Handlebars HTML templates with Panini
+- JavaScript module bundling with webpack

 ## Stack Dependencies